 If you’re experiencing email problems such as low open rates or high block rates, skip this step and focus on sending only to engaged until your email metrics improve.

 After sending a re-engagement or winback campaign, it is highly recommended to remove any contacts who did not open or click on your email.
 These contacts hurting your sending reputation and have a negative impact on your overall deliverability.
 Even though removing them can feel like a loss, remember that the secret to a healthy email list is quality over quantity.

-After downloading the CSV file, filter your CSV by Status to see all your Unengaged Contacts.
-Next, you'll want to create a new file made up of only these contacts and then will upload that list into Springbot in your Unsubcribe List.
+After downloading the CSV file, sort the data in the CSV file by the Status column to see all your Unengaged Contacts.
+Next, you'll want to create a new file made up of only these contacts and then will upload that list into Springbot in your Unsubscribe List.

-For more tips on how to create and execute an effective email sunsetting strategy, read here.
+For more tips on how to create and execute an effective email sunsetting strategy, click here.